cloudfoundry/docs-dev-guide/services/ruby-service-bindings.html.md

 ## <a id='troubleshooting'></a>Troubleshooting ##

-If you have trouble connecting to your service, run the `cf files my_app logs/env.log` command.
+If you have trouble connecting to your service, run the `cf logs` command to view log messages and see the values of the environment variables available to your application.
 The results of the `cf files my_app logs/env.log` command include the value of the `VCAP_SERVICES` environment variable.
 Example: